SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • You have resistance to cold and poison damage.
 • You have advantage on saving throws against being poisoned.

-# 54. - Infusion Adept
+# 54. - Infusion Expert

 You have studied the art of infusing magic into mundane objects to create temporary magical items, granting you two level 2 or below infusions of your choice from the inventor subclass.

-# 55. - Inspiring Leader
+# 55. - Inspiring Presence

 You can spend 10 minutes to inspire all friendly creatures friendly creatures, including you, within 30 ft of you.
 Each creature gains temporary hit points equal to your level + your Charisma modifier.